-- discuss the external audit, identifying any significant changes in structure, operations, internal controls or accounting policies likely to impact the financial statements and to review the fees proposed for the audit work to be performed; - review the half-year and preliminary final report prior to lodgement with the ASX, and any significant adjustments required as a result of the auditor's findings, and to recommend Board approval of these documents, prior to announcement of results; - review the draft annual and half-year financial report, and recommend Board approval of the financial report; and - review the results and findings of the external audit, the adequacy of accounting and financial controls, and to monitor the implementation of any recommendations made.
+- discuss the external audit, identifying any significant changes in structure, operations, internal controls or accounting policies likely to impact the financial statements and to review the fees proposed for the audit work to be performed; - review the half-year and preliminary final report prior to lodgement with ASX, and any significant adjustments required as a result of the auditor's findings, and to recommend Board approval of these documents, prior to announcement of results; - review the draft annual and half-year financial report, and recommend Board approval of the financial report; and - review the results and findings of the external audit, the adequacy of accounting and financial controls, and to monitor the implementation of any recommendations made.

-In light of the structural changes to the business over the last 12 months, Thorn is revising its internal audit function and internal audit plan of review and advisory activity.
-Senior Management is tasked with ensuring that Thorn has a sound system of risk management and internal control which operates effectively and ongoing governance reporting is provided to the Board or Committees.
+The Chief Executive Officer and Chief Financial Officer are tasked with ensuring that Thorn has a sound system of risk management and internal control which operates effectively and ongoing governance reporting is provided to the Board or Committees.
+In light of the structural changes to the business over the last 12 months, Thorn is continuing to review and revise the processes Thorn employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
 Where required, the Company engages external consultants to assist with audit and advisory activity.